You are currently browsing the monthly archive for December 2025.

 Psalms 131:1-3 NLT Lord, my heart is not proud; my eyes are not haughty.
 I don’t concern myself with matters too great or too awesome for me to grasp.
 Instead, I have calmed and quieted myself, like a weaned child who no longer cries for its mother’s milk.
 Yes, like a weaned child is my soul within me.
 O Israel, put your hope in the Lord— now and always.

 There are things in life that will rattle our faith.
-We may have abruptly lost our jobs, experienced the death of a loved one, or have gone through a messy divorce.
+There may have been an abrupt job loss, death of a loved one, or a messy divorce.

 If these things happen, we don’t need to carry those cares.
 We don’t need to concern ourselves with the situation or think of things we could’ve done better.
 Carrying these cares and concerns brings stress and stress affects our health.